sboesebeck/morphium/docs/messaging.md

 Notes

 - When Change Streams are disabled, polling respects `messagingPollPause` to reduce load but still peeks for messages beyond the current window so bursts are noticed promptly.
+- With `useChangeStream=false`, both topic messages and direct messages (answers) use polling.
+This ensures consistent behavior regardless of whether you're sending broadcast messages or request/response patterns.

 ## Benefits & Trade‑offs